vaathiyar/frontdesk/README.md

 drives it on a real call and the test suite drives the same compiled graph by text, so what the tests prove is what answers the phone.
-Gemini reasons, Google Cloud does speech, LiveKit carries the call (self-hosted `livekit-server` + `livekit-sip`, not LiveKit Cloud), and Telnyx sends the text.
+Gemini reasons, Google Cloud does speech, LiveKit carries the call (self-hosted `livekit-server` + `livekit-sip`, not LiveKit Cloud), Telnyx sends the text, and CockroachDB holds the record it points at.

 Two profiles ship — HVAC and restaurant — and adding a vertical is one module plus one registry line.